SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: Related Work

-{Unlike prior works, our dataset uniquely benchmarks SLAM, Neural Rendering, and Gaussian Splatting methods with 40 time-synchronized sequences featuring multimodal data, including RGB-D images, IMU readings, ground-truth, and robot kinematic data.
-Recorded with a robot manipulator it allows for accurately reproducing hand-eye camera motions, which are split in train and test trajectories.
-The five setups contain consumer and industrial objects under four controlled lighting conditions, which can generally have a negative impact on SLAM and Novel View Synthesis~\cite{ye2024gaussian, martin2021nerf}.}
+Unlike prior works, our SLAM\&Render uniquely benchmarks SLAM, Neural Rendering, and Gaussian Splatting methods with 40 time-synchronized sequences featuring multimodal data, including RGB-D images, IMU readings, ground-truth, and robot kinematic data.
+Recorded with a robot manipulator, it allows for accurately reproducing hand-eye camera motions, which are split in train and test trajectories. {This is particularly advantageous for ablation studies, as it enables to isolate specific variables (e.g., lighting changes) without considering effects from motion inconsistencies.} The five sets contain consumer and industrial objects under four controlled lighting conditions, which generally have a negative impact on SLAM and NVS~\cite{ye2024gaussian, martin2021nerf}. {Instead of expanding sensing modalities, SLAM\&Render is, to the best of our knowledge, the first dataset to provide time‑synchronized multi‑sensor and kinematic data, controlled object occlusions, and scene rearrangements within a fully controlled recording setup, \emph{complementing} the existing datasets.}